 Represented manufacturer of outdoor recreational equipment in filing precautionary report to the CPSC in coordination with supplier.

 Represented manufacturers, distributors and retailers in civil penalty investigations that the CPSC staff closed without the issuance of a penalty.

 Represented manufacturers, distributors and retailers in the recall of millions of products, including toys and games, home appliances, children’s clothing, lighting, air filtration systems, sporting goods, and fire and security alarm systems.

 Filed comments on behalf of the Outdoor Power Equipment Institute in a regulation review proceeding.

 Memberships & Associations

-American Bar Association, Section of Antitrust Law, Consumer Protection Committee, chair
+American Bar Association, Section of Antitrust Law, Consumer Protection Committee, former chair